FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

     - It is player 1 turn again and predicts ⚰️, then rolls 3,1,4 which is ⚰️.
 Player 2 takes one rock from the central stash.
     - Player 2 now has the 🦄 and predicts ⚰️ as well and rolls 4,5,6 which is ⚰️.
 Player 2 takes the 2 rocks from player 1 instead of the central stash.

-    The game goes on like this for a while until in this case player 2 looses the first round.
+    The game goes on like this until, in our example, player 2 loses the first round.
 At this point player 1 has 6 rocks and player 3 has 4 rocks.

     The 🦄 is now open for auction.
 Since this is the 1st round and player 2 lost the game there are no rocks to bet with for this player.
 Player 1 bets 3 rocks and player 3 bets 1 rock.
 Both players put the rocks they bet in the center stash and player 1 receives the 🦄.